 Unlike withholding of removal, however, you must also show that the harm you fear meets the definition of "torture" under the CAT (which is any intentional unlawful infliction of severe physical or mental suffering or pain, with consent of a public official, for purposes such as punishment, obtaining a confession, intimidation, or discrimination).

 Because the goal of CAT protection is to prohibit your return to a country where you would be in danger of being tortured in the future, past torture is merely a relevant factor, and the test is entirely objective.
 As with withholding, you need to submit objective evidence, such as country-reports and news articles, indicating that you are more likely than not to be tortured.

 The main advantage of CAT protection is that none of the bars to asylum would prevent you from being granted this form of relief.
 Moreover, the torture you would face in your country of origin does not need to be on account of one of the five protected grounds.

 As with withholding, CAT protection has limited benefits.
 Most importantly, it allows you to be removed to a safe third country, and your protection may be terminated if you are no longer at risk of torture in your country of origin.

-If you are found to be eligible for more than one of these three forms of relief, you will be given the one that is the broadest in scope.
-That is, if you qualify for asylum -- and you also qualify for alternative forms of relief -- you will be granted asylum.
+If the U.S. official deciding your case finds that you're eligible for more than one of these three forms of relief, you will be given the one that is the broadest in scope.
+That is, if you qualify for asylum—and you also qualify for alternative forms of relief—you will be granted asylum.
 Don't settle for withholding or CAT protection unless you absolutely have to.